Monday, December 28, 2015

 Merlin Mann, web guru (pictured)

 Alfred J Masciocchi, a.k.a., “Long-Time Listener Al”

 Thom Delventhal, in a one-man performance of Playing Sinatra by Bernard Kops

 The cast of CCSU's It's a Wonderful Life: The Radio Play (December 2014)

 Duets III: Sinatra and Academe: CCSU professors, their research, and the host's valiant attempts to connect it to Sinatra (with, among others, Abigail Adams, Carrie Andreoletti, Louis Auld, Candace Barrington, David Blitz, Gloria Caliendo, Matt Ciscel, Jacqueline Cobbina-Boivin, Steve Cox, Guy Crundwell, Christine Doyle, Susan Gilmore, Victoria Ginter, Jason B. Jones, Andrea June, Paul Karpuk, Peter Kilduff, Larry Klein, Paloma LaPuerta, Kris Larsen, Vivian Martin, Mark McLaughlin, Pam Perry, Paul Petterson, Paul Resetarits, Karen Ritzenhoff, Ben Sevitch, David Spector, Barry Westcott, Armand Zottolla, and Cindy White (pictured).

 Glynis Fitzgerald (Graduate), Faris Malhas (Engineering, Science, and

 Technology), Zdzislaw Kremens (Engineering and Technology), Paulette

-Lemma (Graduate), Susan Pease (Arts and Sciences), Siamack Shojai
+Lemma (Graduate), Susan Pease (Arts and Sciences/ College of Liberal Arts and Social Sciences), Siamack Shojai

 (Business), and Mitch Sakofs (Education and Professional Studies),